The Basics of Brand Communications

 Comms, a Journey in Words

-At Focus Lab, Brand Communications encompasses the positioning, messaging, and verbal identity work we do for clients.
+At Focus Lab, Brand Communications encompasses the brand positioning, messaging, and verbal identity work we do for clients.
 This work achieves three things:

 - conveys what your brand is and why, showing your customers how to understand you